 Free land opportunities generally exist in underdeveloped communities that are experiencing a need for population growth and economic stimulation.

-Because the trade-off for living in these areas is typically the need for more modern amenities like gas stations, hospitals, and retail stores.
+The trade-off for living in these areas is typically the need for more modern amenities, such as gas stations, hospitals, and retail stores.

-The trade-off of living in these locales can be the closeness to nature and possible financial incentives to live in these areas, such as exemptions from property and state income taxes.
+The trade-offs of living in these locales can include proximity to nature and possible financial incentives, such as exemptions from property and state income taxes.

 Things to Consider Before Moving

-- Lifestyle change: Living in these areas can mean a sacrifice of convenience to be self-sufficient and live within beauty.
-The lifestyle change of being away from many services to not having that many will take a bit of planning and adjusting.
+Lifestyle change: Living in these areas can mean sacrificing convenience to be self-sufficient and live in beauty.
+The lifestyle change of being away from many services and not having that many will take some planning and adjustment.

-- Financial Benefits: Though a downside to some people due to the lack of some amenities, the advantage is that it brings great financial savings on taxes and living expenses.
+Financial Benefits: Though some people may find the lack of amenities a downside, the advantage is that it offers great financial savings on taxes and living expenses.
 This greatly appeals, most notably to people who want to live a simpler, more economically sustainable life.

 Can we still get Free Land from the government?

-The generation of national wealth additionally suggests that the free land of the U.S. government as a reward for homesteading has ended.
+Generating national wealth additionally suggests that the U.S. government's offer of free land as a reward for homesteading has ended.

-In the past, the federal program provided or leased the land with no cost, but now that the land and all the government-owned lands are open for sale with the market value specified.
+The federal program previously provided or leased the land at no cost, but now all government-owned lands are open for sale at the specified market value.

 Understanding the Change